laravel/docs/eloquent-relationships.md

         $query->where('title', 'like', '%first%');
     }])->get();

 In this example, Eloquent will only eager load posts where the post's `title` column contains the word `first`.
-Of course, you may call other [query builder](/docs/{{version}}/queries) methods to further customize the eager loading operation:
+You may call other [query builder](/docs/{{version}}/queries) methods to further customize the eager loading operation:

     $users = App\User::with(['posts' => function ($query) {
         $query->orderBy('created_at', 'desc');